3ndung/3ndung/README.md

 - ⚡ Fun fact: ...
 -->

-Software Engineer & Love to Learn ,
+Code Enthusiast &  Love to Learn ,<br>
 I currently work at a telecommunications service provider in Jakarta, Indonesia I often work with shell Script & Python to configuration some Data products.